-

 Over-emphasising test scores.

 Following the dominant school narrative, parents sometimes don’t realise that they have narrowed their thinking to focus overwhelmingly on test results.
 Test results have important uses.
-But they are very limited as an assessment of student capabilities.
+But they are very limited as an assessment of student capabilities, both now and long-term.
 Emphasis on test scores, instead of taking a holistic view, has more negative effects (psychologically, academically) on students than constructive effects.

 Poor test performance